planetfederal/workshops/workshops/geoserver/doc/source/googleearth/legend.rst

 Displaying a legend
 ===================

-When viewing data with a thematic style a legend is very helpful.
+A legend is very helpful when viewing data with a thematic style.
 We'll now add a legend to our map of cities.

 #.
 Edit the existing Network Link for the Countries by right-clicking on the entry in the :guilabel:`Places` list and selecting :guilabel:`Properties`.
 This will return you to the original dialog where the Network Link was created.